 When serious drainage issues occur, you need to call for emergency drain repair service right away.
 You need to be able to use things like your toilets and your showers, and you certainly cannot wait for a regular service call while a leaking or backed up drain floods your basement.

-When it comes to emergency drain service, there are a lot of issues that require the immediate attention of a professional emergency plumber.
-However, if you have a problem that isn’t causing immediate problems you can get some sleep and call for regular drain repair service the next day.
+If you have a problem that isn’t causing immediate problems you can get some sleep and call for regular drain repair service the next day.
 In this post, we are going to look at some common drain problems and why they happen.

 Common Drain Emergencies